Richard Seltzer's home page Publishing home

 till bodies flee

-from the nightmare woods
+from nightmare woods

 and leave me here